renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## forkToken

-You probably have no need for this option - it is an experimental setting developed for the Forking Renovate hosted GitHub App.
+You probably don't need this option - it is an experimental setting developed for the Forking Renovate hosted GitHub App.

-If this option is non-null then Renovate will fork the target repository into the account owning the Personal Access Token, and keep its default branch up-to-date with the target.
+If this value is configured then Renovate:

+- forks the target repository into the account that owns the PAT
-Renovate will then create branches on the fork and opens Pull Requests on the parent repository.
+- keep this fork's default branch up-to-date with the target Renovate will then create branches on the fork and opens Pull Requests on the parent repository.

 ## gitNoVerify